- About Medicon Valley

 Microbiome research is expanding in Greater Copenhagen with companies like, Biogaia, Chr.
-Hansen, Ferring, Novozymes Probi and SNIPR BIOME investing in its continuous development.
-Microbiome research is also being investigated by the academic world with both Copenhagen University, Lund University and The Technical University of Denmark researching how microbiome influences illnesses such as asthma, diarrhea and obesity and how microbiome can help women’s health or improve food security of aid in sustainable food production.
+Hansen, Ferring, Novozymes, Probi and SNIPR BIOME investing in its continuous development.
+Microbiome research is also being investigated by the academic world with both University of Copenhagen, Lund University and Technical University of Denmark - DTU researching how microbiome influences illnesses such as asthma, diarrhea and obesity and how microbiome can help women’s health or improve food security of aid in sustainable food production.

 Additionally, fermentation research is a core competence for both businesses and universities in Greater Copenhagen and this has resulted in the region being a market leader within this technology.
 Companies like Chr.
 Hansen and Novozymes are on the forefront when it comes to fermentation facilities and production.